KhaledAjaj2026/DSA-problem-tracker/README.md

 * Ability to edit individual items in table.
 * Sorting option for getting problems by date, name, or time.
 * Filtering option for getting problems of specific categories or range of time.
-* Remake design of buttons and inputs into more minimalistic, sleek design.
+* Design overhaul; make site more easy to navigate and easier to understand.

 ## Deployment